flaneurette/Automated-Server-Backup/README.md

 Export public key: .asc or .pub file.
 This is the key you put on the server to allow encryption.

 Keep private key secure.
-This stays on your **Windows PC** for decrypting backups.
+This stays on your **Windows PC** or USB stick, for decrypting backups.
+However, exporting the pirvate key is usually not needed and can increase risks.
+If possible, store it on a USB drive and keep it offline for emergency only.

 Then edit: ``Backup/Server-Backup.bat`` and set all required information.